-1. Introduction to Ferries in the Azores
+1) Introduction to Ferries in the Azores

 Overall, ferries in the Azores are not too hard to figure out, however I wanted to put together this guide as an overview of what to know beforehand to better prepare you for your trip.

-2. Atlanticoline Lines
+2) Atlanticoline Lines

 As the only ferry company is the Azores, Atlanticoline will provide all the boat transportation needed while on your trip.

 The Blue line operates just between the islands of Faial (Horta) and Pico (Madalena).
 It is a quick 30-minute ride and you will find multiple routes in either direction per day.

-3. Azores Ferry Atlanticoline Schedule
+3) Azores Ferry Atlanticoline Schedule

-With that said, here is the link for the four different line schedules that I had mentioned above – the blue, green, pink and yellow lines.
-The below screenshots do not represent what you will see year round so be sure to check the latest schedules!
+With that said, here is the link for the six different line schedules that I had mentioned above – the blue, green, pink, purple, white, and orange lines.

 A) Blue Line

-In the summer time for instance, this ferry has ~8 rides in each direction starting in the morning and ending in the evening time.
+In the summer time for instance, this ferry has ~6 rides in each direction starting in the morning and ending in the evening time.